-Pemphigus is a rare auto immune disease of the skin characterized by blister formation on skin and mucous membranes.
+Pemphigus is a rare auto immune disease of the skin characterised by blister formation on the skin and mucous membranes.
 Pemphigus is a rare group of blistering autoimmune diseases that mainly affects the skin and mucous membranes of your mouth and of genitals.

-Pemphigus disease is characterized by the formation of tense blisters on the skin.
+Pemphigus disease is characterised by the formation of tense blisters on the skin.

-Blistering condition of the skin is caused by abnormal accumulation of antibodies in a layer of the skin called as basement membrane.
+The blistering condition of the skin is caused by abnormal accumulation of antibodies in a layer of the skin called as basement membrane.
 The epidermal cells of the skin are attached to each other by desmosomes attachment points.
-At these points there is present glue like substance known as desmoglein.
+At these points, there is present glue like substance known as desmoglein.

 In pemphigus auto immune disease, this desmoglein act as an antigen for immune system and antibodies are formed against this antigen.
 Then these antibodies against desmoglein start accumulating in the basement membrane of the skin and lead to blister formation on the skin.

 Blister formation occurs as the auto antibodies attack the desmogleins, the cells start getting separated from each other and hence epidermis is unglued.
 And this phenomenon is known as acantholysis.
 This acantholysis causes blisters that slough off and turn into sores.
-In some cases these blisters cover a large area of skin depending upon the severity of the disease.Classification of pemphigus
+In some cases, these blisters cover a large area of skin depending on the severity of the disease.Classification of pemphigus

 Pemphigus is classified into following types:

-Pemphigus vulagaris which is further of many forms:
+Pemphigus Vulgaris which is further of many forms:

 • Pemphigus vegetans.